“Making Grammar Fun!” is part eight in a ten-part series about teaching grammar to older students. You may want to start with part one.

 I needed to project positive vibes to my students about grammar.
 If I acted like this part of the class period sucked, guess what?
 That’s how they would respond.

 Students groaned about grammar, and that bothered me.
 I found deeper meaning in literature and writing because of grammar, and I wanted my students to share in that experience.
 My attitude needed to be over the top.

 At first, I put on a show, almost acted goofy about grammar.
 It was a bit of “fake it until you make it” type of performance.

 I joked about my excitement with grammar.
 For instance, I used sports metaphors.
-(This is quite the reach for me).
+(This is quite the reach for me.)
 We did “grammar jacks” and “sentence sit-ups.”
 My students thought I was a nerd, but I was desperate.
 I wanted these grammar lessons to succeed.
-I wanted them to understand.
+I wanted students to understand.

 And then?
 Once I saw how grammar improved my students’ understanding in class, I was genuinely excited.
 I didn’t have to fake it anymore.

 Empowering others with grammar.